Romare Bearden: Career as an artist

 Bearden's collage work began in 1963 or 1964.
 He first combined images cut from magazines and colored paper, which he would often further alter with the use of sandpaper, bleach, graphite or paint.
 Bearden enlarged these collages through the photostat process.
 Building on the momentum from a successful exhibition of his photostat pieces at the Cordier and Ekstrom Gallery in 1964, Bearden was invited to do a solo exhibition at the Corcoran Gallery of Art in Washington, D.C.
 This heightened his public profile.
 Bearden's collage techniques changed over the years, and in later pieces he would use blown-up photostat photographic images, silk-screens, colored paper, and billboard pieces to create large collages on canvas and fiberboard.
+In 1970, he was awarded a Guggenheim Fellowship for Fine Arts.

 In 1971, the Museum of Modern Art held a retrospective exhibition of Bearden's work, which traveled to the University Art Museum in Berkeley, California.
 The City of Berkeley then commissioned Bearden to create a mural for the City Council chambers.
 The sixteen-foot-wide mural, incorporating many visual aspects of the city in collage style, was installed in late 1973 and received positive reviews.
-It was taken down and loaned to a National Gallery of Art Bearden retrospective in 2003 that traveled to the San Francisco Museum of Modern Art, the Dallas Museum of Art, and the Whitney Museum of American Art.
+It was taken down and loaned to a National Gallery of Art Bearden retrospective in 2003 that traveled to the San Francisco Museum of Modern Art, the Dallas Museum of Art, the High Museum of Art, and the Whitney Museum of American Art.
 Following that tour it has been in storage while the City Hall building has awaited a seismic retrofit and the city council has been meeting elsewhere.
 A portion of the mural inspired the city's current logo.

+During the 1970s, he participated in a community art space called Communications Village operated by printmaker Benjamin Leroy Wigfall in Kingston, NY.
+Andrews made prints with the help of printer assistants who had been taught printmaking by Wigfall, and he exhibited there.

+In the early 1980s, the Maryland Transit Authority commissioned Bearden $114,000 to create "Baltimore Uproar", a 14' x 46' Venetian glass mosaic for the Upton–Avenue Market station.
+Featuring Baltimore-native Billie Holiday, the mosaic was first built in Italy, and then reassembled upon arrival in Baltimore, before being unveiled in December 1982.

+Following Bearden's death in March 1988, the Metropolitan Transit Authority in New York City unveiled City of Glass, a colored-glass installation situated within the Westchester Sq-E Tremont Av station on the 6 line, made by the artist in collaboration with Benoit Gilsoul and Helmut Schardt, the fabricators.
+Bearden had originally worked on the project in 1982.